MissVeronica/um-unique-membership-id/README.md

 2. Version 1.2.0 #year# and minimum value for random
 3. Version 1.3.0 Caching issue solved
 4. Version 1.4.0/1.5.0/1.6.0 Code improvements
+5. Version 1.7.0 Prefix update at Role change.
+Code improvements

-## Installation
+## Installation & Updates
-1. Download the zip file and install as a WP Plugin, activate the plugin.
+1. Download the zip file via the green Code button and install or update as a new WP Plugin to upload, activate the plugin.